ashitani/chordfret/README.md

 ## Usage

 1. Enter your instrument's tuning from highest to lowest string (e.g., "E,B,G,D,A,E" for standard guitar tuning)
+2. Set the desired fret range (min and max fret positions)
-2. Enter a chord progression separated by commas (e.g., "Dm7,G7,Cmaj7")
+3. Enter a chord progression separated by commas (e.g., "Dm7,G7,Cmaj7")
+4. Optionally, select a scale to overlay on the fretboard
-3. Press Enter to visualize the chords
+5. Press Enter to visualize the chords

+## Scale Overlay

+You can visualize scales alongside chord positions by selecting:
+- Scale Root Note (A through G#)
+- Scale Type:
+  - Minor Pentatonic
+  - Major Pentatonic
+  - Minor
+  - Major

+Scale notes are displayed as outlined circles, while chord tones remain solid colored based on their function.

 ## Color Coding